dtcenter/METplotpy/docs/Users_Guide/performance_diagram.rst

-* **series_order**  A list of values 1..n indicating the order of the series in the list. e.g. if the list is 3, then 1, then 2 this indicates that the first series in the list is to be treated as the third, the second element in the list is to be treated as the first series, and the third element in the list is to be treated as the second series.
+* **series_order**  A list of values 1..n indicating the order of the series in the list. e.g. If the list is 3, then 1, then 2 this indicates that the first series in the list is to be treated as the third, the second element in the list is to be treated as the first series, and the third element in the list is to be treated as the second series.